“The BSC

 from co-founder Andy Weitzel (along with Jonathan Hebert) to the inaugural

-Cycling for Sight (CFS) tour in 2005 inspired me to pair up 15 tandem teams with
+Cycling for Sight (CFS) tour in 2005 inspired me to pair up 15 tandem teams

-sight-impaired stokers to meet the tour and ride the final few miles of the 225 mile journey.
+with sight-impaired stokers to meet the tour and ride the final few miles of

 That demonstration of sighted+blind cycling